RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

-# RISC-V_MYTH_Workshop
+# RISC-V_MYTH_Workshop - Building a RISC-V Core using TL-Verilog

 This repository contains all the information regarding the 5-day RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop, offered by for VLSI System Design (VSD) and Redwood EDA.
-The RISC-V CPU Core has been designed using Transaction Level Verilog(TL-Verilog) in addition with the Makerchip Platform.
+In a short span of 5-days, the basic RISC-V ISA was studied & a simple RISC-V core with base instruction set was implemented.
+Under the software section, the programming languages that have been used are C, Assembly language and some Pseudo codes.
+The RISC-V CPU Core has been designed with the help of Transaction Level Verilog(TL-Verilog) in addition with the Makerchip IDE Platform.
 Find below the accompanying details.

-Check the folders for assignments for particular days.
+Check the individual day folders for the source codes and assignments on the respective days.

 # Introduction to RISC-V ISA